 Academic instructors will provide tutoring to juveniles who have been identified with academic deficits in English, Maths, Science,

 - Anywhere Learning System (A+) computer software is used to provide grade-level instruction, remediation, and enrichment for the juveniles.
 Comprehensive and adaptive assessments are built into the programs that are aligned with the MS Curriculum Framework.
 The software is designed to teach to mastery.

 - The TABE online is used to assess the juvenile's current grade level and assists the education coordinator in formulating an educational plan.

 - GED instruction is also provided.
-The education coornator works with the GED Department at Itawamba Community College to prepare juveniles who qualify to take the GED exam.
+The education coordinator works with the GED Department at Itawamba Community College to prepare juveniles who qualify to take the GED exam.
 GED study programs are also available to those juveniles who are no longer in the regular school placement.
 The GED study programs are available through Itawamba Community College, Lift Agency, Family Resource Center, and the Way to Work Program.

-- The Skills Tutor computer program includes vocational training for work force skills such as job search skills, employability skills, and life skills.
+- The Skills Tutor computer program includes vocational training for workforce skills such as job search skills, employability skills, and life skills.

-- AZTEC, a computer program that is also used, is designed to teach real-life academic and work force skills.
+- AZTEC, a computer program that is also used, is designed to teach real-life academic and workforce skills.
 The program correlates with the GED and the TABE online programs.

-When a juvenile is detained and is not enrolled in school, or has been suspended or expelled, the education coordinator administers a diagnostic and prescriptive assessment for grade level placement.
+When a juvenile is detained and is not enrolled in school, or has been suspended or expelled, the education coordinator administers a diagnostic and prescriptive assessment for grade-level placement.
 The juvenile works on his/her grade level using the Odyssey Ware computer software.
 This enables the juveniles to master more grade-level skills so that they achieve at a higher level when they return to school.